Robust Hyperbolic Learning with Curvature-Aware Optimization: Experiments

 \subsection{Hierarchical Metric Learning Problem}

-In their paper \citet{kim2023hier} take on the problem of hierarchical clustering using an unsupervised hyperbolic loss regularizer they name HIER.
+\paragraph{Problem Setting and Reference Model} In their paper \citet{kim2023hier} take on the problem of hierarchical clustering using an unsupervised hyperbolic loss regularizer they name HIER.
 This method relies on the use of hierarchical proxies as learnable ancestors of the embedded data points in hyperbolic space.
-Given a triplet of points ${xi, xj, xk}$ where $x_i$ and $x_j$ are determined to be related by a reciprocal nearest neighbor measure, and $x_k$ is an unrelated point, the HIER loss regularizer is then calculated as

-where $d_B$ denotes the hyperbolic distance on the Poincaré ball.
-This encourages a smaller hyperbolic distance between $x_i$, $x_j$, and $ \rho_{ij}$, and a larger distance with $ \rho_{ijk}$.
-The opposite signal is then applied in the case of $x_k$, the irrelevant data point. \citet{kim2023hier} show substantial performance uplifts for the HIER loss when applied to a variety of network architectures.

-In the following experiment, we extend HIER to the Lorentz model (LHIER) and compare against the results provided by \cite{kim2023hier}.
-The aim of this is proving the effectiveness of our Lorentzian AdamW optimizer, general optimization scheme, curvature learning, and max distance scaling.
+In the following experiment, we extend HIER to the Lorentz model (LHIER) and compare against the results provided by \citet{kim2023hier}.